RetoSchmucki/Rpackages/climateExtract/README.md

 **Windows** users, you should refer to the instructions available at http://cirrus.ucsd.edu/~pierce/ncdf/ and install the `ncdf4` package manually from the appropriate `.zip` file.

-**To work properly under windows**, you will need to install a tool to unzip the file from your command prompt.
-So to make it easy, you should install Rtools that can be found [here] (https://cran.r-project.org/bin/windows/Rtools/index.html).
+**Windows** users will need to install a tool to unzip the file from your command prompt.
+So to make it easy and cross-platform, I rely on Rtools that is available for download from [here] (https://cran.r-project.org/bin/windows/Rtools/index.html).
 The Rtools installer should install it in "C:\Rtools\bin".
 This need to be added to your PATH environment variable (if you forgot how to do this, follow the [instruction here](http://www.computerhope.com/issues/ch000549.htm)).
-After this is done, relaunch your R instance and try this system("gzip -h") with the hope that you get the help for the gzip function.
+Once you installed and set the PATH in your environment variable, relaunch your R instance and test it with this function system("gzip -h").
+This should print the help documentation for the gzip function.
+Now with Rtools on board, you are ready to  go and extract some climate data!
+Well, almost... you might encounter some issues related to R's memory limit under Windows.
+This is partly my fault as I did not payed much attention to this while coding under UNIX systems (Linux or Mac).
+But slowly, I am working on this issue (among others) by revisiting and restructuring the source code.
+Anyways, their is a workaround the memory issue under Windows and this is by extracting smaller chunk of data at the time (see point no.5 below).

 **Before extracting any data, please read carefully the description of the datasets and the different grid size available (eg. 0.25 deg. regular grid, "TG" average temperature).**